Senate Avenue YMCA: History

 At the invitation of leaders of the Indianapolis YMCA, Jesse E. Moorland visited the city in the early 1900s and recommended the establishment of a new branch of the YMCA for the city's Black population.
 At the same time, in 1900, two doctors from Ninth Presbyterian Church, Henry L. Hummons and Dan H. Brown, created a Young Men's Prayer Band.
-It began with seventeen members.
+Brown would go on to be a founder of St. Philip's Episcopal Church in the same period.
+The Young Men's Prayer Band began with seventeen members.
 Two years later the YMCA in Indiana recognized the organization.
 In 1910 the group was also established as an official branch of the African American YMCA.
 In 1912, the organization included more than 500 members.
 By the 1940s, the membership grew to over 3,000 people.
 Until the middle of the 20th century, the branch's membership was larger than any other African American YMCA.

 In 1904 the organization launched a lecture series entitled "Monster Meetings".
 The widely attended events included public lectures from well-known African Americans and other public figures.
 Speakers at these meetings included Alain Locke, Countee Cullen, George S. Schuyler, Herman B Wells, Jesse Owens, Langston Hughes, W. E. B. Du Bois, George Washington Carver, Martin Luther King, Jr., Thurgood Marshall, Adam Clayton Powell, Paul Robeson, Jackie Robinson, and Eleanor Roosevelt.

 During the early years the organization met in homes, churches, and in the Flanner House.
 In 1910 the organization responded to a fund raising effort sponsored by Julius Rosenwald, who headed Sears, Roebuck & Company.
 Rosenwald promised to give $25,000 to any Black YMCA that could raise $75,000.
 The Indianapolis community matched this mark by raising $100,000 in ten days in October 1911.
 Madam C.J.
 Walker donated $1,000.00 for the building.